wp-plugins/ik-facebook/readme.txt

 = Other people's posts are showing up on my wall!
 How do I stop it? =

-If you are using the Free version of the plugin, you'll need to [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro") first.
+If you are using the Free version of the plugin, you'll need to [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro") first.
 Once installed, look for the option titled "Only Show Page Owner's Posts".
 When that is checked, these posts will be hidden from view.

 = Hey!
 I need more control over the styling of my feed, but I don't know CSS! =

-If you are using the Free version of the plugin, you'll need to [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro") first.
+If you are using the Free version of the plugin, you'll need to [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro") first.
 Once installed, look for the long list of options under the heading "Display Options".
 You will be able to use these to control font size and color for all of the different text elements, feed width and height for the in page and sidebar versions each, and more being added all the time!

 = I see this plugin uses caching.
 Do I need to do anything for this? =